RazoomGD/geode-save-level-data-api/README.md

 With this mod you can easily store and handle all level-specific data of your mod.

 **Mod provides two saving options:**
-- saving values to the local **save file** - you values will be available locally on your device
+- saving values to the local **save file** - your values will be available locally on your device
-- saving values to the special **text object** inside the level - values that you saved will be available to everyone even after sharing/publishing the level.
-If they also use your mod, they can
+- saving values to the special **text object** inside the level – values that you save will be available to everyone even after sharing or publishing the level.
+If they also use your mod, they can access these values as well.

 ## Dependency